20 FAQs about working time

 Additionally, where the work involves travelling between clients - for example, a travelling salesman - the time spent travelling will count for the purposes of calculating working time and possibly pay.
 For example, if workers are paid on an hourly basis.

-10. Does time spent on training count as working time?
+10. Does time spent on training count as working time under working time regulations?

 Generally yes, provided that the training is work-related.

-11. Does lunch time count as working time?
+11. Does lunch time count as working time under working time regulations?

 A normal lunch break is excluded from working time.
 However, a working lunch would be included (for example, a business lunch).

 The current position is that hours spent on call away from the workplace, where the employee is free to pursue leisure activities, only count as working time for that time which is actually spent undertaking normal duties.
-Where time on call has to be spent at the workplace, however, this counts as working time, whether or not the employee is actually working.
+Where time on call has to be spent at the workplace or restrictions imposed on the worker have a very significant impact on them, however, this counts as working time, whether or not the employee is actually working.

 If you believe you might have a problem in this regard, take specific legal advice as soon as possible, since the cost of ignoring it could be very high.

 Yes.
 With emergencies, as with seasonal work, it is possible to extend the reference period from 17 to 26 weeks.
 But people who came in over the weekend would be entitled to 'compensatory rest' - that is the same period of rest as the worker missed out on because they had to work during their rest period.
-The European Court of Justice has ruled that such 'compensatory rest' must be taken immediately after the extra work was done, but since then European ministers have said it should be within a reasonable period.
+The 'compensatory rest' should be taken within a reasonable period.

 Every worker is entitled to 5.6 weeks' paid leave per annum (ie 28 days in a full leave-year for a full-time member of staff).
 The statutory holiday is worked out on a pro rata basis for part-time workers, temporary and casual workers (ie an employee who works three days a week would be entitled to 16.8 days per year).